APC Submission Portal Now Open

 • The deal timeline allows for a standard underwriting and closing process (typically 3-6 weeks minimum)

 Move-in-ready single-family rentals, properties with existing long-term tenants, and turnkey acquisitions are often strong candidates for direct DSCR financing without a bridge phase.
+Review DSCR loan requirements to confirm the property and borrower profile qualify.

 05